Btlmd/VLSI/README.md

 yarn observe
 ```

-## Acknowledgedment
+## Acknowledgement

-We'd like to especially thank c7w for his extraordinary contributions in ANN and Computer Organization projects, without which it would be impossible for us to make this trolling.
+We'd like to especially thank `c7w` for his extraordinary contributions in ANN and Computer Organization projects, without which it would be impossible for us to make this trolling.